Search for CP violation using $\mathrm{t\bar{t}}$ events in the lepton+jets channel in pp collisions at $\sqrt{s}$ = 13 TeV: Physical objects and event selection

 The top quark and antiquark candidates associated with \PW bosons decaying to \qqbar are reconstructed using one of the \PQb-tagged jets and two non-\PQb-tagged jets in the event through a \chisq algorithm that uses the top quark and \PW boson masses as constraints~\cite{CMS:sorting_algo}.
 Those candidates are chosen from the combination having the lowest \chisq value, with the \chisq defined as \begin{linenomath} \end{linenomath} where \mjjb is the invariant mass of the two non-\PQb-tagged jets and the associated \PQb-tagged jet; \Mt and \sigt are the default top quark mass and average top quark invariant mass resolution of 172.5 and 16.3\GeV, respectively; \mjj is the invariant mass of the two non-\PQb-tagged jets; and \MW and \sigW are the default \PW boson mass and average \PW boson invariant mass resolution of 82.9 and 9.5\GeV, respectively~\cite{CPVtop:chi2value}.

 The other \PQb-tagged jet associated with the leptonically decaying \PW boson candidate is assigned as being from the hadronization of a bottom quark or antiquark based on the charge sign of the lepton.
 The \PQb jets are correctly assigned in 60\% of \ttbar events.
 However, from simulation it is found that when the invariant mass of the combined isolated lepton and associated \PQb-tagged jet (\Mlb) is greater than 150\GeV, the events have a large fraction of incorrect \PQb jet assignments.
 Therefore, from studies of the simulated \ttbar sample, further requirements of $\chisq < 20$ and $\Mlb < 150\GeV$ are imposed.
 This improves the fraction of correctly assigned \PQb jets to $\approx$74\%, while keeping $\approx$65\% of the \ttbar events.
 After these selection criteria, the purity of the \ttbar events is 95\%, with single top quark production contributing a background of 3\%.
 The upper panels in Figs.~\ref{fig:el_obs_dist} and~\ref{fig:mu_obs_dist} show the distributions of the CP observables for the electron and muon channels, respectively.
 The middle panels display the ratio of the data to the simulated distributions, which show reasonable agreement within the one-standard-deviation band.
 The bottom panels present the ratio of the CEDM to the SM predictions for $\dtG = \pm 3$.
 In these figures, the values of the CP observables are divided by \Mtcub to convert the units to \GeVns.
-The systematic uncertainties shown in Figs.~\ref{fig:el_obs_dist} and~\ref{fig:mu_obs_dist}, as well as in later figures and tables, include all the systematic uncertainties, except for that coming from changing the background templates.
-This uncertainty contributes only to the final \Acp measurements instead of the number of signal events and will be discussed in detail in Section~\ref{sec:uncertainty}.
+The systematic uncertainties shown in Figs.~\ref{fig:el_obs_dist} and~\ref{fig:mu_obs_dist}, as well as in later figures and tables, include all systematic uncertainties, except for those due to backgrounds.
+The latter uncertainty contributes only to the final \Acp measurements instead of the number of signal events and will be discussed in detail in Section~\ref{sec:uncertainty}.
 Table~\ref{tab:signal_region_expected_percentage} shows the predicted signal and background contributions to the signal events from simulation for the electron and muon channels.
-The QCD and \ttbar multijet events are highly suppressed by the selection requirements and provide negligible contributions of around 0.2\% and 0.05\%, respectively, to the signal events.
+The fraction of leptonic tau decays in the SM simulated \ttbar samples is about 0.3\% and the contribution is negligible in the final results.
+The QCD and \ttbar multijet events are highly suppressed by the selection requirements and provide negligible contributions of around 0.2 and 0.05\%, respectively, to the signal events.
 The estimation of the number of misidentified signal events coming from \ttbar decays to dilepton+jets is discussed in Section~\ref{sec:fitresult}.